-Free admission: up to the age of 18 and club members of the Docphoto Centre, disabled visitors with their accompanist.
+Free admission: Children and students up to 18 and Club Members of the Docphoto Centre, disabled visitors with their companion, refugees from war

-* Concessions (on presenting the appropriate certificate): students, seniors, Members of the Estonian Society of Art Historians and Curators, Press Photographers and members of The Estonian Documentary Guild.
+* Discounted admission: (on presenting the appropriate certificate): students, full-time teachers, and professors; seniors; members of The Estonian Documentary Guild.

 Our Gallery consists of three open halls with a total area of 104 square meters.
 The first hall has the entrance, three equally sized windows and a service desk.

 We rent out the gallery space for various events.